carlopascual/QuadricApp/README.md

 # QuadricApp
 A sample application created with React.js + Koa + MongoDB for an application for an internship at [Quadric](http://quadric.net/).

-Uses the a wonderful boilerplate created by wwsun, with a few extra things added.
+Uses a wonderful boilerplate created by wwsun, with a few extra things added.
 Check it out [here](https://github.com/wwsun/starter-node-react)!

 ## Features
 * Company list: based on the design specified